bjdixon/lists4django/README.md

 Built using Harry Percival's book Test Driven Web Development with Python.

-Added deleting list items, but anybody can delete any list item whether in their own list or someone elses.
-Need to fix that.

-Also need to add travis and coveralls.
+Todo:
+- Only people logged in can create lists.
+- Only list owners can view their lists.
+- At the moment anyone that's logged in can delete list items from any list